Bench-amblee/Bens-Cover-Letter/README.md

 ### My name is Ben
 This is my cover letter for Hungryroot, a company that I would absolutely love to work with!
 Your mission for making healthy eating accesible and sustainable is one that really resonates with me.
 I'm also very passionate about food:

-- Here's a spreadsheet I made to keep track of my favorite coffeeshops in Austin: https://docs.google.com/spreadsheets/d/1ej90jWdd38xZb2M440tFu2RBhw0qJF92Jl6uLJeZU5A/edit#gid=0
+- Here's a spreadsheet I made to keep track of my favorite coffeeshops in Austin: [Spreadsheet](https://docs.google.com/spreadsheets/d/1ej90jWdd38xZb2M440tFu2RBhw0qJF92Jl6uLJeZU5A/edit#gid=0)
-- I also did a report for the pizza place I used to work at to determine which food item was the best (in terms of calories per $), this also includes a "app" where you can build your own 3 topping pizza and it will give you a rank based on the total amount of calories: https://benchamblee.blog/2020/03/25/239/
+- I also did a report for the pizza place I used to work at to determine which food item was the best (in terms of calories per $), this also includes a "app" where you can build your own 3 topping pizza and it will give you a rank based on the total amount of calories: [Pizza report](https://benchamblee.blog/2020/03/25/239/)

 I want to continue to use data and my passion for food to work on awesome projects like these - and Hungryroot looks like an amazing place to do that